hasitpbhatt/gonforce/README.md

     - gopkg.in/yaml.v2
 ```

-Here we are ensuring the package can't use any imports starting with "gopkg.in" or "fmt", but with an exception "gopkg.in/yaml.v2" which would not be allowed otherwise due to "gopkg.in" being one of the blacklisted imports.
+Here we are ensuring the package can't use any imports starting with "gopkg.in" or "fmt", but with an exception "gopkg.in/yaml.v2" which would not be allowed otherwise due to "gopkg.in" being one of the blocklisted imports.

-2. Default Whitelist
+2. Default Allowlist
 ```
 package: github.com/hasitpbhatt/gonforce

 default:
-  type: whitelist
+  type: allowlist
   imports:
     - fmt
     - gopkg.in